Important Tips for IELTS Reading module: how to deal with unknown words

 Oh God!
 What I’m going to do?

 This is our initial reaction to unknown words.
 Whenever we start reading any article in English, we face this complication and we think that we are in a fix.
-Actually, handling unknown words are actually one of the major skills in IELTS test, which not only shows the test taker’s deftness in English language but also it often shows his brilliance in coping with pressure situation.
+Actually, handling unknown words are actually one of the major skills in the IELTS test, which not only shows the test taker’s deftness in the English language but also it often shows his brilliance in coping with pressure situations.
 So, the question is not how you can handle this issue.
 The question is how you can stop panicking if you face unknown or complex words.
 I’m going to show you some easy ways with which I achieved a band 8 score in IELTS Reading.

-1. Practice Reading module everyday.
+1. Practice the Reading module every day.

-1. Learn at least 5 new words everyday.
+1. Learn at least 5 new words every day.

 1. Recap all the new words once or twice a week.

-1. Make a list of all unknown words in a separate note book.
+1. Make a list of all unknown words in a separate notebook.

-I hope you will follow these tips and get used to with unknown words.
+I hope you will follow these tips and get used to unknown words.

-Remember, to achieve a good band in Reading module, you have to face your fear of dealing with unknown words.
+Remember, to achieve a good band in the Reading module, you have to face your fear of dealing with unknown words.
 Follow these steps like me and get a great band.

 Happy IELTS!